1Panic/AlexaPcStreaming/README.md

    }
 ```

-- Add the PHP Script (URL) to your Server
+- Add the PHP Scripts (https://github.com/1Panic/AlexaPcStreaming/tree/main/webserver) to your root of your Webserver
-- Run the update.php from the streaming PC and update the ip. http://<webserverIP>/update.php
+- Run the update.php from the streaming PC and update the ip. http://webserverIP/update.php
 ![Update ip](https://github.com/1Panic/AlexaPcStreaming/raw/main/img/update.php.png?raw=true)

 - Update the IP for the DNS redirect on your Router to your HTTP Server